rado84-github/openwith-waterfox-linux/README.md

 I suppose I could try to make it work with Waterfox Classic but I don't have this browser and no way of knowing whether OW will work AT ALL with the Classic version.

-For Windows: if you want fix for Windows, I'll need the python file for Windows because I don't have it.
-You could open a request as an issue and upload the file for Windows.
+For Windows or MacOS: if you want fix for Windows or Mac, I'll need the relevant python file for that OS because I don't have it.
+You could open a request as an issue and upload the file for Windows/Mac.
 Then I'll fix it there too and I'll add it to this repository.